Conditioned Air Company of Naples, LLC Blog: Posts Tagged ‘upgrade air conditioner’

 Price

 Mini split systems tend to cost up to 30 percent more than traditional air conditioning solutions, though the higher initial price can easily be earned back through long-term energy savings.
 They are also one of the most cost-effective ways to add cooling to an addition or to a home without air ducts, such as those heated by electric, hot water or steam systems.
+With a multiple-zone system, an entire house can be cooled, with each zone having independent temperature controls, which helps reduce strain on your ac system.

 Optional Zoning